-It may be very distressing for a couple to discover they will require eggs from another woman if they are to achieve a pregnancy.
-People need to work with their counsellor to deal with the grief involved before they begin donor egg treatment.
-Some recipients will feel more comfortable using someone they know as a donor (family member or friend).
-However many couples do not know anyone they feel they could ask to be a donor.
+Some of these people will feel more comfortable using someone they know as a donor (family member or friend).
+Many people do not know anyone they feel they could ask to be a donor.
 The counsellors will help you sort out what is best for you and your future child.

 The recipient(s) will work closely with the doctor, counsellor and nurse at the clinic to consider all the implications of the treatment.
-The children created by the treatment will need to know their genetic information at some stage.
+The child(ren) created by the treatment will need to know their genetic information at some stage.